spacetelescope/jwst/CONTRIBUTING.md

 	The code style for the `jwst` repository generally conforms to [PEP8](https://peps.python.org/pep-0008/), and the code style rules are enforced using [Ruff](https://docs.astral.sh/ruff/).
-To run these checks locally, use the command
+To run these checks standalone, use the command

-        >> ruff check .
+        >> pre-commit run ruff

     from within the `jwst` repository.
-Ruff will automatically pick up the appropriate configuration from our `.ruff.toml` file, and perform only the checks that are turned on for our repository.
+Ruff will automatically pick up the appropriate configuration from the `.ruff.toml` and `pre-commit-config.yaml` files, and perform only the checks that are turned on for our repository.
 To run ruff's auto-formatter, which automatically fixes simple things like single vs double quotes, whitespace, etc., use the command

-	    >> ruff format filename.py
+	    >> pre-commit run ruff-format

 	---
-	**Note:** The ruff formatter does *not* respect the file ignore list provided in `.ruff.toml`, which means that if you run `ruff format .` from the top-level `jwst/` folder, it will re-format the entire code base.
+	**Note:** If you run `ruff format .` from the top-level `jwst/` folder, it will re-format the entire code base.
 	Please do not do this; it makes pull requests more challenging to review.
-It's recommended to apply `ruff format` in its own separate commit so it can be reverted easily if needed.
+It's recommended to apply `ruff-format` through `pre-commit`.

 	---